zacharysnewman/Health/README.md

 # Health

-Provides basic health and shield management for a Unity project.
+Provides solid drag and drop health and shield management for a Unity project.